logansease/QwikJson/README.md

 [DBDate setDateFormat:@"MM/DD/YYYY"];
 ```

+##NSManagedObject Support
+If you are using CoreData and would like to use QwikJson, you may also simply import and extend QwikJsonManagedObject instead of QwikJson

 ## Android

 Inside this repo and in the android directory, you will also find a very similar class, QwikJson.java that offers very similar functionality for Android and other Java Platforms.